 Courses & Grades (Self-Reporting Transcripts).
 In this section, you have an opportunity to self-report your grades.
 In reviewing our clients’ answers, we find errors.
 It’s important to review this section.
 A discrepancy with what you report and your transcript raises a red flag!
 These flags translate into a rejection letter.

 The Common Application is not just an application.
 It’s a puzzle filled with landmines that if not reviewed, interpreted and completed correctly will result in students being rejected from schools.
-When assisting our clients with the completion of their Common applications, we take into consideration their student admissions profile as well as the specific admissions policies and missions of their target schools that we gather from our research and by visiting schools.
-Our wealth of insider-knowledge helps our clients to WIN!
+When assisting our clients with the completion of their Common applications, we take into consideration their student admissions profile and character as well as the specific admissions policies and missions of their target schools that we gather from our research by visiting schools and professional relationships.
+Our wealth of insider-knowledge helps our clients to WIN (not lose) in the college competitive admissions game!

 “Admissions is a competitive sport!
 Why gamble with uncertainty?” – Dr. Paul Lowe